 As soon as you make the commitment to break your nail-biting habit, grab a nail clipper or nail file and start keeping your nails neatly trimmed.
 “Cutting nails is important because it helps avoid the action of biting nails and prevents infection,” Dr. Bank says.
 You may already have nail damage, red nail beds, and possible sores around the nail bed from years of gnawing, but if you stop now, you instantly slash your risk of a potentially dangerous infection.
 Don’t miss these seven things your fingernails say about your health.

 Chew gum or mints

 At the start of quitting your habit, you may need to replace nail-biting with a neutral habit.
-By chewing gum or eating mints throughout the day, which keep your mouth occupied and less available for nibbling, you may be able to prevent the automatic instinct to bite your nails, according to Dr. Bank.
-Follow these 14 pro tips for the healthiest nails you'll ever grow!
+By chewing gum or eating mints throughout the day, which keeps your mouth occupied and less available for nibbling, you may be able to prevent the automatic instinct to bite your nails, according to Dr. Bank.
+Follow these 14 pro tips for the healthiest nails you’ll ever grow!

 Find new ways to manage anxiety

-If you're wondering how to stop biting nails, learn how to effectively deal with your anxiety.
+If you’re wondering how to stop biting nails, learn how to effectively deal with your anxiety.
 “Anxiety is almost always at the root of this habit,” Dr. Bank says.
 That’s why it’s critical to identify your stress triggers and try to avoid them for the time being.
 The next step is to redirect your nervous energy toward activities that can help ease your mind, such as deep breathing exercises, yoga, boxing, or taking long walks.
-Make sure to avoid these everyday habits that are ruining your nails.
+Make sure to avoid these other everyday habits that are ruining your nails.